nikodunk/electrade-2-insurance-static/_posts/2017-10-09-hurricane.markdown

 <b>A possible solution for grid resilience</b><a name="solution"></a>

 A solar system bought and assembled off Amazon can be low-cost backup kept in the basement the rest of the year and then brought out and put together after the hurricane passes through.
-This makes the solar buying process more like buying a consumer electronic.

 In this article we'll show you how to build one, where to get the parts, and whether this system makes any meaningful energy and makes financial sense.